 Our middle school teachers work collaboratively with students and parents to provide experiences that encourage students to develop appropriate levels of independence.
 Our Lady of the Lake Catholic School students develop self-monitoring skills and self-motivation through a nurturing, safe and trusting environment.

-OLL Middle School students have opportunities to experience off campus learning, including Near Wilderness Settlement at Baker Park & the Environmental Learning Center at Wolf Ridge.
-The Middle School capstone experience is a four day mission trip for our eighth grade students.
+OLL Middle School students have opportunities to experience off campus learning, including an overnight Camp-In at the Minnesota Science Museum, Near Wilderness Settlement at Baker Park & the Environmental Learning Center at Wolf Ridge.
+The Middle School capstone experience is a five day mission trip for our eighth grade students.
 Our middle school students develop organization skills, extended concentration, perseverance, creativity, abstract and critical thinking skills.
 Middle School students are also encouraged to demonstrate leadership skills through peer mentoring and student representative positions.

 Students are encouraged to fulfill their individual potential academically, spiritually and through their civic obligations as giving members of our community.
 When students leave the walls of OLL, it is our desire for them to leave with a love of God, truth, knowledge and learning.